pryley/alfred-the-archive/README.md

 2. Select the image in Finder and press the "Selection Hotkey" that you set in Alfred Preferences.
 3. Type `add` and select the "Add image to The Archive" file action.
 4. Paste the generated markdown link of the image into your note.

+## Change Heading Levels

+The workflow provides hotkeys that allow you easily change the heading level of a line in your note.
+A hotkey is simply a combination of keys that you press together in order to perform an action.
+These hotkeys are specific to The Archive and will only work if The Archive is the front most application and in focus.

+To use these hotkeys, click on the line in your note that you wish to change and then press the hotkey.

+> **Note:** These hotkeys use the **⇧⌘L** keyboard shortcut that is provided by The Archive to select the current line of text.
+If you have mapped this keyboard shortcut to something else, then these hotkeys will not work.

+### Hotkeys

+- **⌘ + 1**: Pressing this hotkey will change the line to a Heading 1
+- **⌘ + 2**: Pressing this hotkey will change the line to a Heading 2
+- **⌘ + 3**: Pressing this hotkey will change the line to a Heading 3
+- **⌘ + 4**: Pressing this hotkey will change the line to a Heading 4
+- **⌘ + 5**: Pressing this hotkey will change the line to a Heading 5
+- **⌘ + 6**: Pressing this hotkey will change the line to a Heading 6

 ## Configuration